peteroupc/peteroupc.github.io/randomfunc.md

        end
     END METHOD

 An important consideration with respect to shuffling is the kind of RNG used.
-Notably, in general, a deterministic RNG can't generate more distinct permutations (arrangements) of a shuffled list than the generator's _period_ (the maximum number of values it can generate in a sequence before that sequence repeats).
+Notably, in general, if a deterministic RNG's _period_ (the maximum number of values it can generate in a sequence before that sequence repeats) is less than the number of distinct permutations (arrangements) of a list, then there are some permutations that PRNG can't choose when it shuffles that list.
 RNGs that seek to generate random numbers that are cost-prohibitive to predict (so-called "cryptographically strong" generators) suffer less from this problem.
 See also my [RNG recommendation document on shuffling](https://peteroupc.github.io/random.html#Shuffling).
 It suffices to say here that in general, a deterministic RNG with a period 2<sup>226</sup> or greater is good enough for shuffling a 52-item list, if a deterministic RNG is otherwise called for.

+**Note:** In simulation testing, shuffling is used to relabel items from a dataset at random, where each item in the dataset is assigned one of several labels.
+In such testing:
+- One or more statistics that involve the specific labeling of the original dataset's groups is calculated (such as the difference, maximum, or minimum of means or variances between groups).
+- Multiple simulated datasets are generated.
+Each dataset is generated by merging the groups, shuffling the merged dataset, and relabeling each item in order such that the number of items in each group for the simulated dataset is the same as for the original dataset.
+- For each simulated dataset, the same statistics are calculated as for the original dataset.
+- The statistics for the simulated datasets are compared with those of the original.

 <a id=Choosing_a_Random_Item_from_a_List></a>
 ### Choosing a Random Item from a List